-The Erasmus programme is funded by the European Union and it makes it possible to study with a scholarship at a university in another European country, on the same terms as the domestic students.
-You can also get a scholarship for practical training in a company or organization in Europe.
+The Erasmus programme is funded by the European Union and it makes it possible to study with a scholarship at a university in another European country, on the same terms as a domestic students.
+You can also get a scholarship for practical training in a company or organisation in Europe.
 Read more about the Erasmus scholarships by clicking in the menu to the left.

 In the Erasmus Student Charter you can read about your rights and obligations as an Erasmus student.